How Can You Help?

 Here are some actions you can take at school and at home to help keep your child safe.

-- Learn school and district policies and procedures
+- Learn about school and district policies and procedures

 - Encourage school to provide trainings to staff, students and parents